course-details-portlet

 The course is an introduction to the historical development of psychology and its central issues.
 Focus is placed on the emergence of modern psychology during the turn of the 20th century and how the issues explored during this time have contributed to the development of contemporary psychology.

 The course also provides an introduction to academic writing and dissemination.
-Special emphasis is placed on the characteristic elements of established written scientific methods of presentation.
+Special emphasis is placed on the characteristic elements of established written scientific methods of presentation and attitudes toward the use of technological tools.
 Overall, the course provides basic competence for further studies in psychology as a discipline and profession, but also for academic studies in general.

 Learning outcome